McDonald's France: Technology

 In 2016, in what U.S. media described as "McDonald's of the future," over 90% of McDonald's France had self-ordering touchscreen kiosks.
-McDonald's France smartphone app, GoMcDo, built by AirTag, was one of the first in France to offer integration with Apple's Passbook.
+McDonald's France smartphone app, GoMcDo, was one of the first in France to offer integration with Apple Wallet.

+McDonald's France also has introduced reusable tableware in an effort to cut down on food waste.
+The tableware has been praised internationally for its aesthetics and design language.